stephenfitzsimon/stephenfitzsimon/README.md

 - SQL
 - HTML/CSC/PHP

+### Projects
+This is where my major projects will go

+### Links
+This is where my links to websites will go

 <!---
 stephenfitzsimon/stephenfitzsimon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.